rabira-hierpa/presence-codewars/README.md

-# presence-codewars
+# Presence Codwars
-Competitive Programming for data structure and algorithms.
+Competitive programming for data structure and algorithms.

+### Rules for submission
+- You can submit your solutions using TypeScript/JavaScript/Python/C++/C# or Java.
+- Push your solution to your own branch

+### Todo
+  - [ ] Setup folder structure
+  - [ ] Add rules for contribution